FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Running_ST_as_service_UNIX.md

         # systemctl daemon-reload

-9. Reboot the system and verify that the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> services start as expected.
+9. Reboot the system and verify that the {{< SecureTransport/componentshortname >}} services start as expected.

 <span id="Service"></span>